jayshreeanand/meta-quest/README.md

-# Aptos GameFi Project
+# MetaQuest AI

 A modern GameFi project built on the Aptos blockchain using Move Agent Kit and React.
+MetaQuest AI combines artificial intelligence with blockchain gaming to create an immersive, dynamic gaming experience where quests and content are generated based on player behavior and preferences.

 ## Project Structure